Create-Technology-S4/.github/profile/README.md

   <img src="docs/client-project/room-concept.gif" height="500" />
 </p>

-For our client however, we wanted to showcase something more professional and visual and we decided to model this room into wood using the laser cutter.
+For our client however, we wanted to showcase something more professional and visual, and we decided to model this room into wood using the laser cutter.

 This was my first time using the laser cutter.
-With the help of [Giovanna](https://i464249.hera.fhict.nl), I modeled a scalled down version of our room which we could present along side with a presentation to our client.
+With the help of [Giovanna](https://i464249.hera.fhict.nl), I modeled a scaled down version of our room which we could present alongside with a presentation to our client.

 It took us a few attempts to ultimately obtain our first lofi but clean prototype: